rohitmahali01/Reprompt-It/README.md

 **Original**: "The cat is on the mat"

-**Detailed**: "The domestic feline is currently positioned and resting comfortably on the woven floor covering"
+**Elaborative**: "The domestic feline is currently positioned and resting comfortably on the woven floor covering"

 **Concise**: "Cat on mat"